 With a gentle push from his fiancée, Lindsay, Scott decided to call Nina Friedman, Director of Post Adoption Support at The Cradle.
 Nina facilitates birth relative searches and reunions.

 “My lovely fiancée basically said, ‘Either you’re going to do it or you’re not,’” Scott recalls.
 “I was getting too old for this stuff; I had to figure out where I came from.”

 Following an initial conversation with Nina in 2012, subsequent talks with her about the search process, and learning he had an older sister placed through another adoption agency, Scott was finally ready to move forward in the spring of 2015.
 Through confidential correspondence, Nina was able to connect with Scott’s birth aunt, Barb, who informed Nina that her sister, Scott’s birth mom, had passed away in 1998.

 Scott and Barb first spoke in May 2015 over the phone.
 They clicked right away and she quickly introduced him to the rest of the family.
 He learned that he has a cousin, Barb’s son, with whom he shares some uncanny similarities.
-This cousin is named Scott, too, and he’s a musician, but a bass guitar player, not a drummer.
+This cousin is also named Scott and a musician, but a bass guitar player, not a drummer.